Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 The easiest way to avoid crowds is to visit the Palatine Chapel either early in the morning or later in the afternoon.

 The Norman Palace, next to the Palatine Chapel, is the oldest royal palace in Europe.
-If time is not a problem, you should visit that too.
+If you have time, visit that too.

 From the Norman Palace - where the Palatine Chapel is located - you can take a bus straight to Monreale.
 The buses leave right behind the palace every half hour.
 The fare is a couple of euros.

-Or you can take a taxi.
-With a bigger group, it's no more expensive than a bus.
-But way more comfortable.
+You can also take a taxi.
+With a bigger group, it's no more expensive than a bus, but it's way more comfortable.

-This is one of the things to do in Palermo that you shouldn't skip.
-The place is decorated in the same manner as The Palatine Chapel.
-The difference lies in size.
-This is way bigger.
+This is one of the things to do in Palermo that you should take advantage of.
+The place is decorated similarly to the Palatine Chapel, but the difference lies in size—this is way bigger.

-So if the chapel seems too crowded, you can head here instead.
-Maybe go to the chapel after you come back.
+So, if the chapel seems too crowded, you can head here instead.
+Go to the chapel after you come back.
 It's not so crowded in the evenings.

 The town of Monreale sits on a hillside, half an hour's drive from Palermo.
-It is home to one of the most important sights in the whole of Sicily: the Monreale Cathedral.
+It is home to one of the most essential sights in Sicily: the Monreale Cathedral.

 King William II built this cathedral to strengthen his power.
 It was a counter-reaction to the Cardinal who built Palermo Cathedral.
 And there's no question to it: the Cardinal came second.

 This cathedral also represents a harmonious collaboration between different cultures.
-Greeks, Arabs, and Normans have all taken part in its construction.
+Greeks, Arabs, and Normans all participated in its construction.

 The mosaics inside the church represent the Byzantine side.